twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/troubleshooting.md

 Secondly, you can install chezmoi with any of the [many supported install methods](../../install.md) instead of snap.

-## chezmoi reports `fork/exec ...: no such file or directory` when running scripts on Termux
+## chezmoi reports `fork/exec ...: no such file or directory` when running scripts on Nix or Termux

 You are likely using a hardcoded script interpreter in the shebang line of your scripts, e.g.